Lady Eleanor

 "Lady Eleanor" is a song written by Alan Hull, featured on the first Lindisfarne album, Nicely Out of Tune.
 Initially released as a single in May 1971, it failed to chart.
 In 1972, following the success of the band's single "Meet me on the Corner" (which reached No. 5 in the UK), and the highly successful second album Fog on the Tyne, it was re-released and became their second consecutive hit single, reaching Number 3 in the UK charts.
 Its B-Side was "Nothing But the Marvellous is Beautiful".

 The song features the folk rock band Lindisfarne's characteristic combination of mandolin playing (by Ray Jackson) and close harmony singing.
-Its lyrics are inspired by Edgar Allan Poe's 1839 short story "The Fall of the House of Usher".
+Its lyrics are inspired by Edgar Allan Poe's short stories "Eleonora" and "The Fall of the House of Usher".

 The verse is in the key of B minor, while the chorus is in the relative key of D major.
 Simon Cowe's lead guitar work betrays the influence of Peter Green, while the song's instrumental coda - like Green's hit composition "Man of the World" - ends on a D major sixth chord.